PedemonteGiacomo/BlazorWithRedux/README.md

 }
 ```

-The `WeatherSetInitializedAction()` is an action that is taken into account by the simple weather reducer because donít need to wait any operations so we donít need to introduce the `async/await` architecture as we have seen above in the `CounterState` and make manage this state properties by the ì*pure functions*î **of the `WeatherReducers`.
+The `WeatherSetInitializedAction()` is an action that is taken into account by the simple weather reducer because don‚Äôt need to wait any operations so we don‚Äôt need to introduce the `async/await` architecture as we have seen above in the `CounterState` and make manage this state properties by the ‚Äú*pure functions*‚Äù **of the `WeatherReducers`.

 On the other hand, the `WeatherLoadForecastsAction` has to be handled by an `Effect`.
-This because we need to handle the request as an `HttpClient`, if we donít use the effect we need to inject the http client directly in the component in the client side and make the client perform the request in this way:
+This because we need to handle the request as an `HttpClient`, if we don‚Äôt use the effect we need to inject the http client directly in the component in the client side and make the client perform the request in this way:

 ```csharp
 private async Task LoadForecasts()